High reliability vs low reliability water shares

 Which is more valuable — high reliability or low reliability water?

 High-reliability water shares are significantly more valuable because they receive allocation first and reach 100% in most years.
-HRWS typically trade at 3–5x the price of LRWS.
+HRWS typically trade at several times the price of LRWS, with the multiple moving with the seasonal cycle.
 The premium reflects the certainty of supply — irrigators who depend on water for crops and livestock need the reliability that HRWS provides.

 Can I convert low reliability water shares to high reliability?